 Using your text, observe the group.
 Then, do a 1000-1500 word discourse (keep within this range to avoid penalty) discussing THREE of the topics from the course schedule list that are most clearly evident in the group dynamics.
 Remember to integrate your text ideas and class learning throughout your paper.
-There must be clear evidence of the connection with the course notes and readings from the text.
+Aim for approximately 50/50 balance between theory and practice.
+Use the three headings and clearly discuss each topic.